Skip to main content

 UNDERGRADUATE STUDENT

-Blake Riesenfeld is a Visual Arts - Media major with a minor in Communications.
+Blake Riesenfeld is a Visual Arts - Media major with a minor in Communication.
 Based in Philadelphia and La Jolla, his recent photographic and video practices explore constructed landscapes through layered imagery.
 As a Film Festival Coordinator at TTV, he is adept at culling various ideas into a cohesive deliverable.
 His work has been exhibited at the Adam D. Kamil Gallery during the 2024 Adam D. Kamil Media Awards and in a fall 2024 solo exhibition.
 Additionally, in 2024, he screened his video works at the UC San Diego Film Festival, the UC San Diego Art Joy Festival, the UNPOP Film Festival, and the Magikal Charm Experimental Video & Film Fest.
 As of January 2025, he received the Best Experimental Award at the Berlin Indie Film Festival.

 Fellowship Project